mrfitzpa/emicroml/docs/examples/modelling/cbed/distortion/estimation/train_ml_model_set.rst

 ``<root>/examples/modelling/cbed/distortion/estimation/data``.
 Additionally, the
 ML model training summary output data file is saved to ``<top_level_data_dir>/ml_models/ml_model_0/ml_model_training_summary_output_data.h5"``.
+**Be advised that the files storing the dictionary representation of the ML model and the ML model training summary output data are 338 MB and 61 MB in size respectively**.

 In executing the action described at the beginning of the current page, multiple scripts are executed.
 The particular scripts that are executed depend on the